mlaizure/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

-- 0: dynamic library `libholberton.so` containing specified functions
+- holberton.h and libholberton.so: (0) dynamic library `libholberton.so` containing specified functions
 - 1: bash script that creates a dynamic library called `liball.so` from all the `.c` files that are in the current directory
 - 2: https://www.linkedin.com/pulse/dynamic-vs-static-libraries-c-maddi-laizure
 - 100: (3) dynamic library that contains C funcitons that can be called from Python